Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 Ribcollar builds replacement tubes in Orca Hypalon — either Orca 828 (standard, up to ~7m) or Orca 866 (heavyweight, larger and commercial boats).
 The key reasons for this:

-For more on material choice, see: What material is your RIB tube made from? | Orca 828 vs 866 explained
+For more on material choice, see: What material is your RIB tube made from? and Orca 828 vs 866 explained.

 The boat comes in for assessment.
 We look at the hull condition, existing tube, attachment method and any flange damage.
 At this stage we also confirm the tube layout, material grade, colour, finishes and all fittings required for the job.